 Eat foods that are rich in water.

-This is key to making sure you are drinking enough water during pregnancy.
-With every meal, drink a couple of glasses of water.
+This is key to making sure you are drinking enough fluids, in general, during pregnancy.
+Make it a habit to start your day with a tall glass of water.
 With every snack, sip on some fruit-infused water or herbal tea.
 The conscious choices are the ones that can really make a difference if you are trying to stay hydrated and drink enough fluids.

 What is your favorite tip for drinking enough water during pregnancy?

-Now you’ve learned all there is to know about drinking water during pregnancy!
-Remember to keep your water intake between eight and ten 8-ounce glasses a day at minimum.
+Now you’ve learned why drinking water and fluids, in general, is so important during pregnancy.
+Remember to aim for 8 glasses of water daily and 100 ounces of fluids total!
 This number should increase if your activity is high, the weather is hot, if you feel thirsty, and if you’re experiencing unpleasant pregnancy symptoms like nausea and vomiting.
-Drink plenty of water, get a cute new water bottle, and enjoy your pregnancy!